srideepgit/Web-Development-course/CORE HTML/OUTPUT.md

 </br>

-7. Create an unordered list of 5 programming Quotes, using the `<ul>` tag.
+7. Build a complex nested list structure representing a multi-level table of contents.
+Use unordered lists (<ul>) and list items (<li>) with inline-block styling to create a structured layout.
+Apply formatting tags to enhance the presentation of list itemsCreate an unordered list of 5 programming Quotes, using the `<ul>` tag.

 ![ ans-7 ](https://github.com/user-attachments/assets/f4da2510-2d3d-4c60-999d-61f9d98e60bc)

 </br>

-8. Create a description list of full stack web development tech stack, using the `<dl>` tag.
-Each term should be a tech stack name and each description should be a brief explaination of what the tech stack is used for.
+8. Create a table to display a conference schedule.
+Each row corresponds to a time slot, and each column corresponds to a room.
+Some time slots might have multiple sessions running simultaneously in different rooms.
+Utilize rowspan and colspan attributes as necessary to accommodate this complex schedule. (use table attribute "cellpadding" to give extra padding in each table cell ).

 ![ ans-8 ](https://github.com/user-attachments/assets/4240e15c-5b3a-4887-978a-875525786c45)
 )